-The Branch uses the HSBC's liquidity and funding risk management framework that employs two key measures to define, monitor and control the liquidity and funding risk of each of its operating entities.
-The Net Stable Funding Ratio is used to monitor the structural long-term funding position, and the Liquidity Coverage Ratio, incorporating EBA-defined stress scenarios, is used to monitor the resilience to severe liquidity stresses.
-The Net Stable Funding Ratio and Liquidity Coverage Ratio are monitored on a daily by the local management team, with monthly monitoring carried out by the Regional Office and local ALCO.
+HSBC's liquidity and funding risk management framework ('LFRF') employs two key measures to define, monitor and control the liquidity and funding risk of each of its operating entities.
+The advances to core funding ratio is used to monitor the structural long-term funding position, and the stressed cash flow projection, incorporating Group-defined stress scenarios, is used to monitor the resilience to severe liquidity stresses.

+The advances to core funding ratio (ACF) and Stressed cash flow project (OCP) are monitored on a daily basis by the local management team, with monthly monitoring carried out by the Regional Office.